d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Saving Memory

-In the previous example, every time we ran an operation, we allocated new memory to host its results.
+Running operations can cause new memory to be allocated to host results.
 For example, if we write `y = x + y`, we will dereference the `ndarray` that `y` used to point to and instead point `y` at the newly allocated memory.